kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/edge-syncer.md

 - The CR is managed by edge-mc (placement transformer).
   - At the initial implementation before edge-mc side controller become ready, we assume SyncerConfig is on workload management workspace (wm-ws), and then which will be copied into mb-ws like other workload objects.
   - This should be changed to be generated according to EdgePlacement spec.
-- This CR is a placeholder for defining how edge-syncer behaves, and will be extended/splitted/merged according to further design discussion.
+- This CR is a placeholder for defining how edge-syncer behaves, and will be extended/split/merged according to further design discussion.
 - One CR is initially created by the command for KubeStellar Syncer enablement in mb-ws (`kubectl kubestellar syncer-gen <name>`)
   - The CR name is `<name>` and the contents are empty.
   - This name is registered in the bootstrap manifests for KubeStellar Syncer install and KubeStellar Syncer is told to watch the CR of this name.
 - Currently KubeStellar Syncer watches all CRs in the workspace
   - KubeStellar Syncer merges them and decides which resources are down/up synced based on the merged information.
-  - This behavior may be changed to only watching the default CR once Placement Translater is to be the component that generates the CR from EdgePlacement: [related issue]({{ config.repo_url }}/pull/284#pullrequestreview-1375667129)
+  - This behavior may be changed to only watching the default CR once Placement Translator is to be the component that generates the CR from EdgePlacement: [related issue]({{ config.repo_url }}/pull/284#pullrequestreview-1375667129)

 #### SyncerConfig
 - The spec is defined in {{ config.repo_url }}/blob/{{ config.ks_branch }}/pkg/apis/edge/v1alpha1/syncer-config.go